rohithnu/test-solid-model/README.md

 # test-solid-model
-This project is about iconic Titanic.
-Using titanic dataset, I have done some prediction analysis on survival of passengers.
-This analysis is based on many criterias like age, class, gender etc.
+This project is about the iconic Titanic.
+Using the Titanic dataset, I have done some prediction analysis on the survival of passengers.
+This analysis is based on many criteria like age, class, gender, etc.